doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP ADD SELECTION` command <!-- REF #method.VP ADD SELECTION.Summary -->adds the specified cells to the currently selected cells<!-- END REF -->.
+The `VP ADD SELECTION` command <!-- REF #_method_.VP ADD SELECTION.Summary -->adds the specified cells to the currently selected cells<!-- END REF -->.

 In *rangeObj*, pass a range object of cells to add to the current selection.